shmkle/MabletMapping/README.md

 **OTD Area:**

-Make sure to keep your area on Absolute Mode.
+Make sure to keep your area on Absolute Mode and only move and rotate, do not scale.

 Example Setup:
 ![](./Images/area_example.png)